 When the pipeline is enabled (not in a paused state), it's shown with a green line:

 There are three command bar buttons for the pipeline in the Diagram View.
 You can use the second button to pause the pipeline.
 Pausing doesn't terminate the currently running activities and lets them proceed to completion.
 The third button pauses the pipeline and terminates its existing executing activities.
 The first button resumes the pipeline.
-When your pipeline is paused, the color of the pipeline changes to yellow:
+When your pipeline is paused, the color of the pipeline changes.
+For example, a paused pipeline looks like in the following image:

-In the pipeline view, when you click an output dataset or when you move your mouse over the output dataset, you see the Activity Windows pop-up window for that dataset.
+In the pipeline view, when you select an output dataset or when you move your mouse over the output dataset, you see the Activity Windows pop-up window for that dataset.

 You can click an activity window to see details for it in the Properties window in the right pane.